qnkhuat/learn/rustos/NOTE.md

 There are lots of UART models on X86 but fortunately most of them are compaptible with 16550 UART, so we will that model for our testing framework

-# Chapter 5 - CPU Exceptions
+# Post 5 - CPU Exceptions
 ## Summary
 What happens and how do we handle exceptions(divide_by zero, breakpoint, overflow ... etc) at OS level